percona/proxysql-admin-tool-doc/docs/percona-scheduler-admin-options-detail.md

 Review the user accounts in the ProxySQL database as root from ProxySQL database.

+### -syncusers example

 ```sql
 proxysql admin#> SELECT DISTINCT username FROM mysql_users;
 ```

-The output should be similar to the following:
+The following is an example of the output:

 ```text
 +----------+